grantrostig/git_usage_cheat_sheet/README.txt

 #========== Dangerous Stuff
 git rm <FILE_NAME>          # kills file in the workspace (ie. the filesystem), ALSO stages removal from repo.
-If file had been previously committed, it can be brought back from history. git checkout -- <FILE_NAME> # throws away any workspace (never-indexed/never-staged) changes to file PERMANENTLY. git checkout <CHANGE_ID-BEFORE_DELETE> -- <FILE_NAME> # restores a file into workspace from repo that was previously deleted and delete was commited, ALSO stages whole file to index. git reset HEAD <FILE_NAME>  # throws away any indexed/staged changes to file, but changes are still in workspace.
+If file had been previously committed, it can be brought back from history. git rm --cached <FILE_NAME> # kills file in the workspace (ie. the filesystem), ALSO stages removal from repo. git checkout -- <FILE_NAME> # throws away any workspace (never-indexed/never-staged) changes to file PERMANENTLY. git checkout <CHANGE_ID-BEFORE_DELETE> -- <FILE_NAME> # restores a file into workspace from repo that was previously deleted and delete was commited, ALSO stages whole file to index. git reset HEAD <FILE_NAME>  # throws away any indexed/staged changes to file, but changes are still in workspace.